Page Contents:

 Alternatively, here’s a simple friction device.
 The same technique can be used with many devices, including an ATC or Figure 8.

-Friction Hitches are not Rappel Devices.
+Warning: Do not attempt to use friction hitch as a Rappel Device.
 Performance characteristics vary greatly amongst friction hitches, but in general, they can ‘jam’ (get tighter) if we use them as the single source of friction in a rappel, which could cause the climber to get stuck.
-JRB recommends that although the friction hitch can be the backup and can supply some of the friction necessary for rappel, we should get as much weight as possible elsewhere on the rope (such a Munter Friction Hitch).
-Even a crude loop around our foot to create a footbrake can absorb 50% of our weight, allowing us to slowly step down the rope.
+JRB recommends that although the friction hitch should be present as a backup during rappel, the majority of the friction should be absorbed by the friction device, and the hitch is just ‘along for the ride.
+In an emergency, even a crude loop around our foot to create a footbrake can absorb 50% of our weight, allowing us to slowly step down the rope.

 The overall recommendation is a Longhorn Agile Hitch, tied with a cord that is approximately 75% the diameter (or roughly 2mm smaller) than the rope.
+If we have two bridges, we can fashion a fairly compact LA.
+But if we have only one bridge, we need an LA with loops approximately 6″ long, in order to give us room for the Munter carabiner.
 See:

-4B – Hedden Knot for a Mechanical Device Backup
+5B – Hedden Knot, for a Mechanical Device Backup

 If we are backing up a mechanical device, or if we want to back up a friction hitch, a Hedden Knot installed above the primary device will do the job.
 Note that the Hedden cannot be broken under load.
 We need to get our weight off the Hedden in order to resume rappel.
 See the Self Rescue Playlists for additional info.